 All judicial awards and contingent liabilities shall be recorded by each state agency, board, commission or institution of higher education utilizing the appropriate accounts, funds and periods as instructed in the Fiscal Year-End Closing Instructions unless instructed otherwise in writing by the DFA-OA - Financial Reporting Section.
 All items that are recorded as liabilities or may be considered claims or contingent liabilities if the liability may exceed \$500,000 shall be disclosed to the DFA-OA - Financial Reporting Section in the agency's Year-End Disclosure Package returned to the DFA-OA - Financial Reporting Section.
 Additionally, disclosure may be required if the aggregate liability exceeds \$500,000.
 The disclosure should take the form of completing the Claims and Judgments/Contingencies Questionnaire Section of the Year-End Disclosure Package.
-Regardless of whether the circumstances for the potential claim or liability existed before or after the end of the fiscal year, if an agency determines that a liability should be recorded or the agency becomes aware of a potential claim or contingent liability after completion and submission of the Year-End Disclosure Package to the DFA-OA - Financial Reporting Section, the agency should contact their agency's liaison in the DFA-OA - Financial Reporting Section to disclose the determination made and the additional details identified to arrive at such decision.
+Regardless of whether the circumstances for the potential claim or liability should be recorded or the agency becomes aware of a potential claim or contingent liability after completion and submission of the Year-End Disclosure Package to the DFA-OA - Financial version of the Year-End Disclosure Package of the agency becomes aware of a potential claim or contingent liability after completion and submission of the Year-End Disclosure Package to the DFA-OA - Financial

+Reporting Section, the agency should contact their agency's liaison in the DFA-OA - Financial Reporting Section to disclose the determination made and the additional details identified to arrive at such decision.